 10 am – 5 pm

-The Downtown History Museum is located in the Wells Fargo Bank building on Stone Avenue.
-It features historic artifacts and exhibits that tell the story of Tucson’s origins as a Spanish fort and mission to its modern development into the 1920s, '30s and '40s.
+We believe this museum to be closed.
+Portions of it have been moved to the Old Pima County Courthouse where John Dillinger was tried.
+This is now part of the NEW Southern Arizona Heritage & Visitor Center, The Downtown History Museum may still be located in the Wells Fargo Bank building on Stone Avenue.
+It features historic artifacts and exhibits that tell the story of Tucson’s origins as a Spanish fort and mission to its modern development into the 1920s, ’30s and ’40s.

 Click Here to view our original video about the AHS Downtown History Museum.